Ted Hughes: Death of Sylvia Plath

 As Plath's widower, Hughes became the executor of Plath's personal and literary estates.
-He oversaw the publication of her manuscripts, including Ariel (1965).
-Some critics were dissatisfied by his choice of poem order and omissions in the book and some critics of Hughes argued that he had essentially driven her to suicide and therefore should not be responsible for her literary legacy.
+He oversaw the posthumous publication of her manuscripts, including Ariel (1965).
+Some critics were dissatisfied by his choice of poem order and omissions in the book.
+Others, who were critical of Hughes personally, argued that he had essentially driven Plath to suicide and should not be responsible for her literary legacy.
 He claimed to have destroyed the final volume of Plath's journal, detailing their last few months together.
 In his foreword to The Journals of Sylvia Plath, he defends his actions as a consideration for the couple's young children.

-Following Plath's suicide, he wrote two poems "The Howling of Wolves" and "Song of a Rat" and then did not write poetry again for three years.
-He broadcast extensively, wrote critical essays and became involved in running Poetry International with Patrick Garland and Charles Osborne in the hopes of connecting English poetry with the rest of the world.
+Following Plath's suicide, Hughes wrote two poems, "The Howling of Wolves" and "Song of a Rat".
+He did not write poetry again for three years.
+He broadcast extensively, wrote critical essays, and became involved in running Poetry International with Patrick Garland and Charles Osborne, in the hopes of connecting English poetry with the rest of the world.

 In 1966, he wrote poems to accompany Leonard Baskin's illustrations of crows, which became the epic narrative The Life and Songs of the Crow, one of the works for which Hughes is best known.
-In 1967, while living with Wevill, Hughes produced two sculptures of a jaguar, one of which he gave to his brother and one to his sister; Gerald Hughes' sculpture, branded with the letter 'A' on its forehead, was offered for sale in 2012.
+Hughes did not finish the Crow sequence until after his work Cave Birds was published in 1975.
+In 1967, while living with Wevill, Hughes produced two sculptures of a jaguar, one of which he gave to his brother and one to his sister.
+Gerald Hughes' sculpture, branded with the letter 'A' on its forehead, was offered for sale in 2012.

-On 23 March 1969, six years after Plath's suicide by asphyxiation from a gas stove, Assia Wevill died by suicide in the same way.
+On 23 March 1969, six years after Plath's suicide, Assia Wevill took her own life by the same method: asphyxiation from a gas stove.
 Wevill also killed her child, Alexandra Tatiana Elise (nicknamed Shura), the four-year-old daughter of Hughes, born on 3 March 1965.
-Their deaths led to claims that Hughes had been abusive to both Plath and Wevill.
-Hughes did not finish the Crow sequence until the work Cave Birds was published in 1975.
+These deaths resulted in reports that Hughes had been abusive to both Plath and Wevill.